echoprotocol/echowiki/api-reference/echo-node-api/database-api.md

 Given a set of votes, return the objects they are voting for.

-This will be a mixture of committee_member_object, witness_objects, and worker_objects
+This will be a mixture of committee_member_object.

 The results will be in the same order as the votes. null will be returned for any vote ids that are not found.